The Fruits of the Opus Dei in SPAIN

 We have a God-given grading method:

-the tree is
+the fruit the tree is known.
+[Matthew 12:33]

 For every tree is known by its fruit.
-For men do not gather figs from thorns; nor from a bramble bush do they gather the grape.
-[Luke 6:44]
+For men do not gather figs from thorns; nor from a

 We have God-given assurance of the success of any truly God oriented work:

-And Jesus looking on them, saith: With men it is impossible; but not with God: for all things are possible with God.
-[Mark 10:27]
+And Jesus looking on them, saith: With men it is impossible; but not with God: for all things

 We have a God-given and truly fire tested prove that said assurance works under the worst of circumstances:

 The Trajectory of Don Jon Bosco.
+(1)

-BACKGROUNDThe "Fundación Santa María" prepared a report "Jóvenes Españoles 2005" (Spanish Youth 2005) directed by Pedro González, Professor of the Universidad Autónoma de Madrid..
+BACKGROUNDThe "Fundación Santa María" prepared a report "Jóvenes Españoles 2005" (Spanish Youth 2005) directed by Pedro González, Professor of the Universidad Autónoma de Madrid.
 This report was based on a survey of 4,000 Spaniards ranging in age from 15 and 24 years.
 (2)

 Although we - from personal experience - "lived and witnessed" these results - that tragedy - now there are concrete numbers to quantify the disaster it.
 As if this confirmation were not enough, God granted us the Grace of having - in the form of a personal letter of the highest profiled prelate in Spain, Cardinal Rouco Varela - the justification used by the Church Hierarchy for such abysmal failure: "It is not a failed Evangelization; it is man's lack of response to said Evangelization".
 Never mind the fact that Don John Bosco proved such lame excuse completely wrong.
 Denial is the name of their game.